 Milk adds dimension to the ever-diverse taste composition of cappuccino and manages to pull out more of the toasted highlights of caramel, cocoa & fruity sweetness present in most coffee blends.
 Anyone who doesn’t love milk claims that sugar and milk inclusion diminishes the flavor and texture of the coffee, softening the original flavor and aroma.
 As there is always a need to know more about milk, it is necessary to pair it with coffee.

 We are pairing milk with coffee, no matter if you want to create a strong latte or an intense espresso from the old days.
-The milk is composed of mainly three compounds, fats, proteins, and sugar, and when it is mixed with coffee offers a great taste.
-But remember to heat your milk for better taste.
+Milk is composed of mainly three compounds, fats, proteins, and sugar, and when it is mixed with coffee offers a great taste.
+But remember to heat your milk for a better taste.
 When we’re steaming or foaming milk, we’re applying heat to it.
-But it is not just about mixing it well with black coffee, and it has a more in-depth complex function than this one.
+But it is not just about mixing it well with black coffee, it has a more in-depth complex function than this one.

 The fat content of milk melts away when heated.
-It helps in producing creamy and velvety texture in the milk.
-The sugar content breaks down and turns into caramelized to offer a sweetened taste.
+It helps in producing a creamy and velvety texture in the milk.
+The sugar content breaks down and turns caramelized to offer a sweetened taste.
 Overall, milk’s protein content helps to make up the foundation and maintain the air inside the milk, making it even more lightweight.

 What Is The Difference Between Steamed Milk And Frothed Milk

 Heated milk can’t be considered as steamed milk, but it creates a base for frothed milk.
 However, we use frothed milk to build consistency and also a coating of light and fluffy cream.
 Steamed milk is best to enhance taste and structure.